eclipse-edc/IdentityHub/docs/developer/architecture/identity-trust-protocol/identity.hub.architecture.md

 Two deployment topologies will be supported:

 1. **Embedded**: The Identity Hub can be embedded in an EDC control-plane runtime
-2. **Standalone**: The Identity HUb can be deployed as a single or clustered standalone runtime
+2. **Standalone**: The Identity Hub can be deployed as a single or clustered standalone runtime

 ## 1.4.
 Key Use Cases